fmrtl73/pxdocs/content/reference/CLI/authorization.md

 ---
 title: Authorization using pxctl
 linkTitle: Authorization
-keywords: pxctl, command-line tool, cli, reference, authorization, auth-enabled, token, OIDC, self-signed, JWT, shared-secret, security
+keywords: pxctl, command-line tool, cli, reference, authorization, auth-enabled, token, self-signed, JWT, shared-secret, security
 description: Learn to interact with your authorization-enabled Portworx cluster using pxctl
 weight: 1800
 ---

 ## Overview

-This document outlines how to interact with an authorization-enabled Portworx cluster.
+This page outlines how to interact with an authorization-enabled Portworx cluster.
 The main way to do it is by using the `pxctl context` command.
-Also, you can integrate with an __OIDC provided token__ or __generate self-signed tokens__ through `pxctl`.
-See the [generate self-signed tokens](/reference/cli/self-signed-tokens) page for more details.
+Also, you can integrate with a generated token through `pxctl` command-line tool.
+Use your own JWT compliant application to generate security token.
+For more details, refer to the [Generate tokens](/reference/cli/generate-token) page.

 ## Contexts